openhab/openhab.github.io/ifttt.md

 ---

-IFTTT is available to all our users through the [my.openHAB service](https://my.openhab.org/).
-Once you have your my.openHAB account set up, all you have to do is to decide, which items you want to share with IFTTT and to activate the openHAB channel - see the [my.openHAB documentation](https://my.openhab.org/docs/ifttt) for details.
+IFTTT is available to all our users through the [myopenHAB service](http://www.myopenhab.org/).
+Once you have your myopenHAB account set up, all you have to do is to decide, which items you want to share with IFTTT and to activate the openHAB channel.

-Are you on Twitter?
-Then show us your favorite recipes by using the hashtag #openHABrecipe!